What is the HIPAA Privacy Rule?

 The Privacy Rule sets forth individual rights of access and control for patients and responsibilities for "covered entities" - health plans, healthcare clearing houses, and health care providers who bill electronically for services.
 Patients have the following rights:

 HIPAA was written to minimize disruption in direct patient care.
 There are no restrictions on exchanging information to accomplish treatment.
 Providers can continue to disclose patient information related to referrals and consultations.
 Students and trainees are allowed to have access to all information that is appropriate to their participation in patient care.
 If providers believe that HIPAA implementation is hampering patient care, they are encouraged to consult with their institution's privacy official.

 HIPAA will affect the way researchers access patient data.
 If informed consent is being sought from the research subject, the subject must be informed of the planned uses and disclosures of their information through a privacy section in the consent form.
-The new rules also affect the process of research recruitment.
+The Privacy rule also affects the process of research recruitment.
 Different requirements exist for projects that do not involve informed consent, such as retrospective chart reviews.
 When informed consent is not required, the researcher must meet certain standards for protecting the privacy of the data, depending on the source of the research data and the nature of identifiers that are associated with the medical information being collected.
-Please refer to the Research section of this website for detailed information.
+Please refer to the Institutional Review Board (Human Sujects Committee) HIPAA Resources section of the KUMC website for detailed information.